Omni Calculator logo

 But, there are specific requirements, specifically about the amount of cash you have to keep in brokers' accounts for them to continue lending you their money.
 Brokers call it: maintenance margin.

-Remember how we calculated profit or loss in the futures contract calculator?
+Remember how we calculated profit or loss using the futures contract calculator?
 Such gains or losses are added or subtracted from your initial investment.
-If your deposit account has a loss so significant that it goes below a predefined value (the maintenance margin value), the broker calls you, requiring you to put more money.
+If your deposit account has a loss so significant that it goes below a predefined value (the maintenance margin value), the broker calls you, requiring you to put in more money.
 That is the margin call.

 How do margin calls work?
 Margin call definition